-For starters, position the fairlead carriage about midway along its track.
+For starters, position the fairlead carriage near the forward edge of the thwart.

 (d) BOOM VANG: This is important to keep the boom from rising while you are sailing off the wind (especially in a good breeze!)
-The end with the little plug will be near the boom.
-The plug itself fits into a slot on the underside of the boom near the mast, but first the other end must be firmly attached to the metal strap on the aft face of the mast near its foot (see diagram).
-It is wise to hook the vang onto the boom after the sails are fully raised.
+The end with the little plug will be near the boom as the plug itself fits into a slot on the underside of the boom near the mast.
+But first the other end must be firmly attached to the metal strap on the aft face of the mast near its foot.
+It is wise - for various reasons - not to hook the vang onto the boom until after the sails are fully raised.
 The vang (kicker in the UK) wants to be tensioned while sails are luffing.
 Good form = boom parallel to deck.
 Overtightening is slow.

 HIKING STRAPS: These two-inch diameter straps are for your feet so that you and your crew can hang outboard to combat the heeling forces of a good breeze.
 Be sure to attach them well and check these attachments regularly.
 You're listening to someone who has gone swimming on a number of occasions after neglecting to check.

-Abbott Wayfarers (and other glass Wayfarers!) have enough just positive flotation built in to keep it from sinking.
+Abbott Wayfarers (and other glass Wayfarers!) have enough just positive flotation built in to keep the boat from sinking.
 This is intended as a last resort by which time self-rescue has become impossible.

 The wet test is less stringent and easier to understand but often time-consuming and uncomfortable.
 The CWA Measurers can set up facilties for a portable DRY TEST.
 Their contact info is listed on line so that you can contact a Measurer if interested.
 Except at Regattas, we obviously cannot enforce this rule.
 We do, however, urge that you ensure that your Wayfarer meets the buoyancy standards as outlined.
 Abbott does NOT guarantee this.
 So check!